azloti/MSCS_634_Project/README.md

 - **Missing Data**: Many entries in 'Cabin' were missing, so the column was dropped.
 Missing 'Age' and 'Embarked' values were filled in using median and mode respectively.
 - **Skewed Distributions**: 'Fare' is highly skewed, which may affect modeling.
 We might do a log transformation in next steps.
 - **Outliers**: Outliers in 'Fare' and 'Age' are consistent with real-world expectations and will be retained further.

+# Deliverable 2: Regression Modelling

+## Modelling process
+We engineered new features (Title and FamilySize) to give the models more context.
+For regression, I focused on predicting Fare using Linear and Ridge Regression, with a log transformation to handle the skew in Fare values.

+## Evaluation result
+Both models performed almost identically.
+Cross-validation confirmed that both models generalize well, with no signs of overfitting.
+It seems regularization is not needed in this case.

+## Insights
+- Fare was super skewed, so log-transforming was a must for decent results.
+- Social status (Title) and group size (FamilySize) added useful info for prediction.
+- Ridge regression was not needed: Linear regression worked well enough

+Overall, the modeling process was smooth, and the results make sense given the data.
+The engineered features and log transformation were key to getting more reliable predictions.